knative/docs/docs/admin/install/uninstall.md

 ## Uninstall an Operator-based Knative installation

-To uninstall an Operator-based Knative installation, follow the procedures below.
+To uninstall an Operator-based Knative installation, follow these procedures:

 ### Removing the Knative Serving component